-Low-Income Household - A family whose annual income does not exceed 80% of the AMI for the area as determined by HUD with adjustments for family size; 42 USC § 1437a(b).
+Low-Income Household – A family whose annual income does not exceed 80% of the AMI for the area as determined by HUD with adjustments for family size; 42 USC § 1437a(b).

-Medical Expense Allowance - For purposes of calculating adjusted income for elderly or disabled families only, medical expenses mean the medical expense not compensated for or covered by insurance in excess of three percent of annual income; 24 CFR § 5.603.
+Medical Expenses – Expenses incurred for the diagnosis, cure, mitigation, treatment, or prevention of disease or payments for treatments affecting any structure or function of the body and medical insurance premiums and long-term care premiums that are paid or anticipated during the period for which annual income is computed and that are not covered by insurance.
+These allowances apply to elderly or disabled families only and are given when calculating adjusted income for medical expenses in excess of 10% of annual income; 24 CFR § 5.603.

-Minor - A minor is a person under age 18.
-An unborn child will not be considered a minor. (see definition of dependent.)
+Minor – A person under age 18.
+An unborn child will not be considered a minor(see definition of dependent).

-Mitigating Hearing - Hearing at which the cases of applicants who wish to refute negative information that will likely result in the rejection of their applications for housing are reviewed.
+Mitigating Hearing – Hearing at which the cases of applicants who wish to refute negative information that will likely result in the rejection of their applications for housing are reviewed.